trondn/libcouchbase/README.markdown

 about an async interface, so you _may_ also enable synchronous mode.
 When synchronous mode is enabled you can't use this batching.

+Please note that this is my personal fork of libcouchbase.
+You should probably go to http://github.com/couchbase/libcouchbase (they're not the same anymore)

 Examples
 --------